awlassche/emlc-performing-gender/README.md

 │
 ├── notebooks/                 <- Jupyter notebooks.
 │      │
 │      └── train_classifiers.ipynb          			      <- Jupyter notebook for training classifiers with TF-IDF and embeddings as features.
 │      │
 │      └── character_analysis_drama_corpus_TEI.ipynb    <- Jupyter notebook for extracting data from a TEI-encoded corpus of plays and compute descriptive statistics.
 │
+├── figs/                      <- Figures from the article.
+│
 └──  results/                  <- Results from machine learning experiments.
 ```